Your lease or rental agreement should spell out your landlord’s key rent rules, including:

 State laws in Delaware cover several of these rent-related issues, including limits on late fees, the amount of notice a landlord must provide to increase rent under a month-to-month tenancy, and how much time a tenant has to pay rent or move before a landlord can file for eviction.

 Rent is legally due on the date specified in your lease or rental agreement (usually the first of the month).
 If you don’t pay rent when it is due, the landlord may begin charging you a late fee.
-Under Delaware law, a landlord who wants to charge a late fee must maintain an office in the country where the rental unit is located, where the tenants can pay rent.
+Under Delaware law, a landlord who wants to charge a late fee must maintain an office in the county where the rental unit is located, where the tenants can pay rent.
 If a landlord does not have a local office for this purpose, the tenant has three extra days (beyond the rent due date) to pay rent before the landlord can charge a late fee.
 The late fee cannot exceed 5% of rent and cannot be imposed until the rent is more than five days late.

 Delaware landlords must give tenants at least 60 days’ notice (in writing) to increase rent or change another term of a month-to-month rental agreement.
 After receive notice of the landlord’s proposed change of terms, the tenant has 15 days to terminate the tenancy.
 Otherwise, the changes will take effect as announced.
 If you have a long-term lease, however, landlords may not increase the rent until the lease ends and a new tenancy begins—unless the lease itself provides for an increase.